 • ‘appropriate steps notice’ from AFCA confirming that all reasonable steps to obtain compensation from the financial firm have occurred.

+If you’re unable to access the Claims Portal or have other accessibility requirements, please call our team on 1800 372 757.
 We assess the eligibility of your claim based on the legislation.
 We must also confirm if you have received any part-payment of your compensation or are eligible for payments from other parties or funds.
+If eligible, we’ll confirm the details of your claim with:

 • the Australian Financial Complaints Authority (AFCA)